 This route is an expansion of the classic Laos route, taking in more of the north.
 If you have the time I highly recommend it, as you’ll be visiting a few less-trodden places and see a different side of Laos.

-From Huay Xai, you can skip the slow boat (don’t worry, there are other boat rides you can take later) and head to Luang Namtha.
-It’s a chilled town among the rice fields, known as a base for treks and hill tribe homestay tours in the nearby Nam Ha national park.
+From Huay Xai, you can skip the slow boat (there are other boat rides you can do later) and head to Luang Namtha.
+It’s a relaxed town among the rice fields, known as a base for trekking and hill tribe homestay tours in the nearby Nam Ha national park.

-It’s beautifully situated among karst mountain peaks, a bit like the more famous Vang Vieng but not nearly as touristy.
-Laze in a hammock, visit the waterfalls, or hike up to one (or all!) of Nong Khiaw’s three mountain viewpoints.
+It’s beautifully situated among karst mountain peaks, much like the more famous Vang Vieng but not nearly as touristy.
+Laze in a hammock, visit the waterfalls, or hike up to one (or all) of Nong Khiaw’s three mountain viewpoints.